 About 65% of these fractures do not involve the extensor retinaculum in which case the fracture may be treated nonoperatively.

 These fractures occur due to sudden, violent contraction of the quadriceps muscle.
-Examples are when an individual stumbles and tries to stop the fall.
+An example is when an individual stumbles and tries to stop the fall.
 A displaced fracture may disrupt the quadriceps mechanism.

-The sudden contraction may result in either tendon avulsion at either end or transverse fractrure of patella together with a tear into the retinacular expansion
+The sudden contraction may result in either tendon avulsion at either end or transverse fracture of patella together with a tear into the retinacular expansion

-This type of fracture, with less than 2 mm of intra-articular stepoff, can be treated in non-operative manner.
+This type of fracture, with less than 2 mm of intra-articular step off, can be treated in a non-operative manner.
 More displaced fractures require surgery.